 Degrees & Programs

 Chatham students have the opportunity to earn a bachelor's degree in the major of their choice along with a master's degree in as little as five years.
 Qualified students may pursue a graduate program at Chatham University or through the H. John Heinz III School of Public Policy at Carnegie Mellon University.
-The Accelerated Graduate Program requires a demanding undergraduate load for three years, followed by full-time graduate studies.
+The Integrated Degree Program requires a demanding undergraduate load for three years, followed by full-time graduate studies.
 Incoming students should contact Admissions or consult their advisors as early as possible in their undergraduate studies for guidance in developing an appropriate undergraduate course of study.

 At Chatham College for Women, each student can personalize her curriculum by self-designing a major or minor in consultation with her faculty advisors.
 The major or minor may be built around a single topic, possibly in disciplines not usually considered related.